How Does Surveillance Work in Costa Rica?

 - Follow to identify other romantic partners

-- Document airport pickups of other foreign men
+- Document airport pickups of other individuals

 - Document employee theft or unauthorized activities